Kofi Adams: Politics

-Parliamentary bid
+Parliamentary bids

 Adams won the parliamentary bid to represent the National Democratic Congress for the Buem Constituency ahead of the 2020 elections.
 Adams secured 388 votes to unseat incumbent member of parliament Daniel Kosi Ashaimah who polled 280 votes.
 The others Ibrahim Adams Muniru and Daniel Adeapena polled 95 and nine votes respectively.

-In December 2020, Adams won the Buem Constituency.
-He won by getting 18,528 votes representing 71.84% against his closest contender Lawrence Kwami Aziale of the New Patriotic Party who had 6,843 votes representing 26.5%.
+In December 2020, Adams won the Buem Constituency, by getting 18,528 votes representing 71.84% against his closest contender Lawrence Kwami Aziale of the New Patriotic Party who had 6,843 votes representing 26.5%.

+In the December 2024 elections Adams stood again, and won the constituency with 17,510 votes (78.3%), versus the 4,852 votes (21.7%) of his New Patriotic Party opponent, Richard Kwadwo Adjei.

 Member of parliament

-Adams was sworn into office as the Member of Parliament representing the Buem Constituency in the 8th Parliament of the 4th Republic of Ghana on 7 January 2021.
-He serves as a member on the Public Accounts Committee and the Defence and Interior Committee of Parliament.
+During his first term as MP Adams served as a member on the Public Accounts Committee and the Defence and Interior Committee of Parliament.

+Adams was formally sworn in as Ghana's Minister for Sports and Recreation on 7 February 2025.